hazikchaudhry/valocity-recruitment-engineering-test-main/README.md

 Program uses ALOT of if statements to make decisions, works but is not effective and not readable.

-As I have written the behavior of the items already in the copilot instructions this now comes in handy as now I can generate more test cases without need of additional context
+As I have written the behavior of the items already in the copilot instructions this now comes in handy as now I can generate more test cases without need of additional context.
+Did three batches total.